hoangsonww/The-MovieVerse-Database/.github/README.md

 Additionally, I'd also like to express special gratitude to [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing additional movie data that greatly enriches The MovieVerse experience!

-Thank you for your understanding and support! 🎬🍿
+Thank you for your understanding and support~ 🎬🍿

 ---